ddkasa/textual-timepiece/docs/reference/pickers.md

 !!! note
     These widgets are composed through a combination of [selector](selectors.md) and [input](input.md) widgets.
-To fully understand the picker functionality, it is recommended to read aforementioned pages.
+To fully understand the picker functionality, it is recommended to read the aforementioned pages.

 !!! info
     All widgets have a `.mini` CSS class which you can assign to these widgets, to convert them to a single line.